jwlandon/Google-Authenticator-Decoder/README.md

 Linux command-line pass code generator (TOTP codes) for codes stored in the Google Authenticator App.

 # Background
-As of the time of this writing, Google Authenticator seems to be available on Android but not on Linux.
+At the time of this writing, Google Authenticator was not readily available on Linux, so someting had to be done.
 This script is used to extract the secret keys from a Google Authenticator QR export code for purposes of genrerating a time-based pass code.

 # Requirements
-This package is known to work on Ubuntu 24.04, and it should work on other versions as well.
+This package is known to work on Ubuntu 24.04, but it should also function on other versions.

 ## OS Package:
 `protobuf-compiler/noble`  -- this package is used to auto-gen the protocol definition